rosemanjake/personal_redux/sections/010_Software/caffeine.md

 ### Statistics

-Caffeine Quitter produces a range of statistics to provide you with greater insight into their taper.
+Caffeine Quitter produces a range of statistics to provide you with greater insight into your taper.
 This is key to providing you with a real sense of progress and achievement as you push through the taper.

 ![Taper statistics](images/taperstats.webp)